Velocidex/velociraptor-docs/content/blog/2019/2019-12-08-velociraptor-to-elasticsearch-3a9fc02c6568/_index.md

 And that’s how easy it is to get your data into Elastic!

 {{% notice note %}}
-If you have an Elasticsearch cluster that uses authentication, non-standard ports or other customisations, you can create a custom artifact by copying the **Elastic.Flows.Upload** artifact and adding [additional parameters](https://github.com/Velocidex/velociraptor/blob/4d19d37191500b5f01f064586f8940a4b1a5dccf/vql/server/elastic.go#L56) to it in order to make it suit your non-standard environment.
+If you have an Elasticsearch cluster that uses authentication, non-standard ports or other customizations, you can create a custom artifact by copying the **Elastic.Flows.Upload** artifact and adding [additional parameters](https://github.com/Velocidex/velociraptor/blob/4d19d37191500b5f01f064586f8940a4b1a5dccf/vql/server/elastic.go#L56) to it in order to make it suit your non-standard environment.
  {{% /notice %}}

 ## Sending Client Events to Elastic